davidtchiu/davidtchiu.github.io/teaching/cs261/lab8.melody/index.md

 - [Lab_Melody.zip](Lab_Melody.zip)

 Extract the zip file, and check out the contents.
 Besides the files ending in `.java`, you should also see the song files ending in `.txt`.
 You should have:
+- Sparks Fly - by Taylor Swift (thanks to Lily Gustafson Fall'23)
 - Epona's Song - from the Legend of Zelda
-- Happy Birthday
-- Hot Crossed Buns
+- Kernkraft 400 - by Zombie Nation (the Seattle Mariners' hype song)
 - Levels - by Avicii
 - Mystery - (reverse it to see what it is)
 - Pop Goes the Weasel
 - Tetris
-- Twinkle Twinkle Little Star
-- Zombie Nation - the Mariners' hype song

 #### Background Information about Music
 Music consists of notes which have lengths and pitches.
 The pitch of a note is described with a letter ranging from A to G. As 7 notes would not be enough to play very interesting music, there are multiple octaves; after we reach note G we start over at A. Each set of 7 notes is considered an octave.
 Notes may also be accidentals.
 This means that they are not in the same key as the music is written in.
 We normally notate this by calling them sharp, flat or natural.
 Music also has silences which are called rests.